 If you want a no-limits drone to make Hollywood-quality videos then you need the Inspire 2.
 With a 58-mph top speed and a plethora of camera options, you can customize the Inspire 2 to suit your needs.
 The Inspire won’t come cheap.
 It starts at around $2,000 without a camera, but if you want the best camera options you will have to pay up.
 Learn more or Buy One.

-If you’d like to stay up to date with all the latest drone news, scoops, rumors and reviews, then follow us on Twitter, Facebook, YouTube, Instagram or sign up for our email newsletter DroneRise, that goes out every weekday morning at 6 am.
+If you’d like to stay up to date with all the latest drone news, scoops, rumors, and reviews, then follow us on Twitter, Facebook, YouTube, and Instagram, and sign up for our daily email newsletter that goes out every weekday at 6 p.m.
+ET.